-Daylight saving ends when clocks go back by 1 hour at 3am on 5 April 2020.
+Daylight saving starts when clocks go forward by 1 hour at 2am on 27 September 2020.

 Daylight saving starts each year at 2am on the last Sunday in September, and ends at 3am on the first Sunday in April.